- Planning your Bachelor of Theology

 If you choose to use your student email address for all correspondence related to the online learning tools which your course uses (the default) then it is essential that you check your student email address regularly.

 Blackboard is the learning management system used at the University of Otago.
 It allows lecturers to upload lecture notes, reading lists, assessment information and other course-related material to each paper's Blackboard site so that students may access them.
-It may also hold things such as additional literary resources, videoconference podcasts, eReserve readings, Zoom recordings and facilities for online discussion.
+It may also hold things such as additional literary resources, videoconference recordings, eReserve readings, Zoom information and facilities for online discussion.
 It also contains functions that enables students and teachers to interact via class announcements, email, discussion boards or even via real-time chat (the “Virtual Classroom”), and tools used for assessing students, such as on-line tests and assignment submission.

 To access Blackboard go to http://blackboard.otago.ac.nz , login using your University Username and Password.